Americans in climate-threatened regions anxious for solutions from world summit

 The alternative: wildfires, rising seas, heat waves, drought, floods, storms

-Hurricane Irma makes landfall in Florida in 2017.
+The Atlantic hurricane season begins June 1 in the midst of a property-insurance crisis in Florida.
+Here, Hurricane Irma makes landfall in 2017.
 Credit: Warren Faidley/Getty Images

 Heat will become so oppressive that field workers can’t endure it and crops fail.
 It’s already happening.